-As February is Heart Health Month, this Friday, Feb.
-5th, help us turn Bingham Memorial Hospital and eastern Idaho RED.
+As February is Heart Health Month, this Fri., Feb.
+3, help us turn Bingham Memorial Hospital and eastern Idaho RED.
 Show your commitment to saving women’s lives by wearing something red, like a dress, tie, jacket, scarf, hat, blouse, shirt, or even a flower.
+This is a symbol of your support for women’s heart health.

 Heart disease refers to several types of diseases of the heart, blood, arteries, and veins.
 Having heart disease can often result in heart failure, heart attack, stroke, or peripheral artery disease.
 The risks for developing heart disease range from age, gender, family history, diet, blood pressure, level of cholesterol, diabetes, obesity, and stress.